ThomasTJdev/nim_qr/README.md

 ## Mask* = enum

  The mask pattern used in a QR Code symbol.
+Mask_AUTO is used as standard.

 * __Mask_AUTO__: A special value to tell the QR Code encoder to automatically select an appropriate mask pattern